uscensusbureau/accelerate/README.md

 # Census Open Innovation Labs
-This is the home of Census Open Innovation Lab's website
+This is the home of Census Accelerate's website.

 ## Getting started

 This project is based off of https://github.com/18F/nsf-sbir.git

 Most of the documentation can be found in the NSF **[wiki](https://github.com/18F/nsf-sbir/wiki)**.

 ### Set up the site locally